The Process Of Defending Your Nursing License In Texas

 If you have questions about the process of defending your nursing license, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please make note: Kevin Keaney has more than 30 years experience as an attorney, and he’s a member of TAANA (The American Association of Nurse Attorneys).
-He earned his BSN from UT Austin and practiced as a nurse for six years before becoming a lawyer.
+Please note: Kevin Keaney has more than 30 years experience as an attorney, and he’s a member of TAANA (The American Association of Nurse Attorneys).
+He earned his BSN from UT Austin and practiced as a nurse for four years before becoming a lawyer.
 He’s licensed to practice law in Texas, Oregon, and Washington.